LiamLian0727/UIIS10K/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2505.15581-b31b1b.svg)](https://arxiv.org/abs/2505.15581)
 [![license](https://img.shields.io/github/license/LiamLian0727/UIIS10K)](LICENSE)

-This repository is the official implementation of "[Taming SAM for Underwater Instance Segmentation and Beyond](https://arxiv.org/abs/2505.15581)".
+This repository is the official implementation of "[Advancing Marine Research: UWSAM Framework and UIIS10K Dataset for Precise Underwater Instance Segmentation](https://arxiv.org/abs/2505.15581)".

 If you found this project useful, please give us a star ⭐️ or [cite](#citation) us in your paper, this is the greatest support and encouragement for us.